jkomusin/356mini/README.md

 replacing `com3` with the appropriate interface and `arduino` with the appropriate ISP and `atmega32` with `atmega16` depending on the version of the 356 Mini.
 See the avrdude documentation for specifics on each flag.

-Atmel Stuido also provides utilities for backing up firmware which may be useful if the Windows avrdude toolchain isn't working for you, but be aware it can further complicate using avrdude.
+Atmel Studio also provides utilities for backing up firmware which may be useful if the Windows avrdude toolchain isn't working for you, but be aware it can further complicate using avrdude.

 ### Flashing the 356 Mini with keymain.hex